dshauver/pe_job_status/README.md

 - urllib3
 - urllib.parse
 - numpy
-- tabulate
+- json
 - logging (If debugging is necessary)
-- pathlib (Future enhacements)
-- socket (Future Enhancements)
+- tabulate (future enhancements)
-- json (Future Enhancements)
+- csv (Future Enhancements)

-It is written to expect a file, called `token`, in the same directory as the script itself.
-The script was developed with token with full administrative access.
+The scripts expects a file, called `token`, in the same directory as the script itself.
+The script was developed using a token with full administrative access.
 Using a more limited token is a future effort.

 Sample script execution for Job # 1730:

-$ python3 job_status.py 1730
+$ python3 job_status.py 1730 console

+Which will grab details for Job 1730 from the Puppet Environment specificed in the script and output results to the console

 Current version of script returns results similar to this:
 ~~~~